jslag/bikeshop/README.md

 ## Exercise Set #2

-1. If you try to load the root of the site, `http://localhost:3000/`, you just see a default Rails welcome screen.
+1. If you try to load the root of the site, `http://localhost:3000/`, you just see the default Rails homepage.
 Replace that with a simple welcome screen, which we'll build upon later.
 Just have it say "Welcome to the Bike Shop Order Tracker" and link to the /orders page.
 1. As we add more sections to the site, we'll want site navigation to allow users to get around.
 Go ahead and change the site layout so that every page links to the new homepage, as well as to the /orders page.
 1. Time to make the homepage more useful.
 In addition to welcoming the user, alter the page so that it displays the number of orders that haven't been paid for yet.
 1. Employees are complaining about having to click onto an order's `edit` page to set the paid-on date, and at having to type in the date since it's usually the same date that they're updating the record on.
 To make their lives easier, add a `Mark Paid` link next to any unpaid orders on the `/orders` listing.
 When the employee clicks the link and confirms that the order has been paid, the record should be updated accordingly.